Shoofly/sf-impact/readme.txt

 = Does this theme support any plugins? =

-Impact includes support for Infinite Scroll in Jetpack.
+Impact includes support for Infinite Scroll in Jetpack and WooThemes.

 == Changelog ==